UniRank: End-to-End Domain-Specific Reranking of Hybrid Text-Image Candidates: Experiments

 \subsection{Setup}

 \paragraph{Datasets.} We evaluate \textsc{UniRank} on two domain-specific multimodal retrieval tasks with hybrid text-image candidate sets.

 \textbf{Scientific literature retrieval.} We evaluate on the \textsc{MMDocIR} benchmark~\cite{dong2025mmdocir} and adopt its \emph{Academic Paper} domain under the \emph{layout-retrieval} setting.
 Each document is a formal academic publication consisting of $m$ layout regions (e.g., paragraphs, figures, and tables) with structured layouts, citations, and academic visuals.
 Given a natural-language question $Q$ (text-only), the system retrieves and reranks the top-$k$ most relevant layout regions from the paper.
-This task naturally yields a heterogeneous candidate pool spanning multiple modalities: approximately 28.8\% text regions, 25.7\% image regions, and 50.0\% table regions.
+This task naturally yields a heterogeneous candidate pool spanning multiple modalities.

 \textbf{Design patent search.} We additionally evaluate on a real-world design patent search task for product appearance risk screening.
 Given a \emph{target product} as the query, the goal is to score each \emph{comparison patent} by whether it is \emph{substantially similar} in overall visual impression, and rerank the recalled patents accordingly.
 Both queries and candidates are multimodal: a product includes a main image with optional title/description, while a patent contains structured fields such as patent title, representative figure, abstract, specification text, and metadata.
 We construct the dataset by first retrieving candidate patents using an off-the-shelf appearance-based retrieval system, and then assigning binary labels (\texttt{high-risk}/\texttt{low-risk}) using \texttt{gemini-3-pro-preview}~\cite{team2023gemini}, which we treat as supervision for training and evaluation.